pargaimanish/experince_shit/ironman/technology.md

          but much noises. strong focus on breath.

-         {it same like every anger is operchunity to over come it. and more noices. help build strong focus}
+         {it same like every anger is operchunity to over come it. and strong noices.   strong focus
         (if you are will to focus)

         https://youtu.be/j64SctPKmqk?si=lvo2mWwlKQs1qUE-